TeachingMaterial/ELEE1147_Exercises/src/HeaderFilesGuardsMacros/HeaderFilesGuardsMacros.md

 Here you will explore the varadic, Stringification, Marcros as Data structures, and Guarded Macros for Header Files.

-22. **Varadic** macros extend the function-like macros to handle a variable number of arguments using variadic macros.
+22. **Variadic** macros extend the function-like macros to handle a variable number of arguments using variadic macros.
 For example you can create your own macro for `printf`, try the following:

     ```c
     // Example of a variadic macro for printing values